webplatform/docs/tutorials/css_animations/index.md

 ==Timing functions==

 The same set of timing functions that apply to transitions also apply to animations.
-(For details on these functions, see [[tutorials/css_transitions#timing|Timing Functions]].)
+(For details, see [[tutorials/css_transitions#timing|Timing Functions]].)
 The [[css/properties/animation-timing-function|'''animation-timing-function''']] property allows you to control the response curve for each keyframe's